jenkinsci/vectorcast-execution-plugin/README.md

 ### JUnit publisher failing environment with no test cases

 For non-pipeline jobs, JUnit publisher will fail any environments published without test results.
 If you have an environment with no test results, you will need to manually check the box "Do not fail the build on empty test results" in the Publish JUnit test result report configuration.

+### Potential lost off requirements information

+For customers using VectorCAST's requirements gateway, there's a potential for loss of requirements data when running test environments in parallel while using a shared requriments database.

 ## Change Log